xthexder/wide-github/README.md

 Development
 -----------

 To generate the user.js for Greasemonkey, run `make js`.

 The user.css can be built using `make css`.

-The chrome extension can be built using `make chrome`.
+The chrome extension and firefox addon are identical and can be built using `make chrome`.